 People who are being treated for cancer

 Survival rates are based on large groups of people.
 Keep in mind that survival rates do not predict what will happen to someone.
-No two people are exactly the same.
+No 2 people are exactly the same.
 Treatment and responses to treatment vary greatly.

 What are survival rates for anal cancer?